DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/schedule.md

 # Announcement: Opportunities in Digital Sound Design at DSU

 - **DSU Live:** A student-run club where you can learn how to set up and run live concerts, as well as start and manage a record label.
-Find out more and get involved through talking to one of the current members or visiting [DSU Live](https://www.facebook.com/DSU.Live/).
+Find out more and get involved by talking to one of the current members or visiting [DSU Live](https://www.facebook.com/DSU.Live/).
 - **Sound Design Discord:** Connect with your peers, share projects, and keep up with program news in the [DSU Sound Design Discord Server](https://discord.gg/w85WUcpQ).
 - **Student Research Initiatives:** Interested in funding for projects?
 DSU has resources to support undergraduate research, and sound design students are encouraged to get involved.
 Learn more and apply at [Student Research Initiatives](https://dsu.edu/research/forms.html).